key4hep/EDM4hep/README.md

 ## Build and Install

-This project follows the key4hep guidelines and can be build with CMake:
+This project follows the key4hep guidelines and can be built with CMake:

 ```sh
 source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh